 El Pomar Scholarship

-The El Pomar Scholarship was created to encourage talented and passionate students from Colorado to pursue a career in public policy or nonprofit work by covering the annual cost of tuition and fees, standard dorm room, and meal plan at Colorado College, similar to the Boettcher Foundation Scholarship.
-Each year, two students will be awarded this scholarship in order to experience an exceptional liberal arts and sciences education, along with valuable hands on exposure to El Pomar Foundation’s work in the nonprofit sector.
+The El Pomar Scholarship was created to encourage talented and passionate students from Colorado to pursue a career in public policy or nonprofit work by covering the annual cost of tuition and fees, standard dorm room, and meal plan at Colorado College.
+Each year, two students are awarded this scholarship in order to experience an exceptional liberal arts education and gain valuable hands-on exposure to the El Pomar Foundation’s work in the nonprofit sector.

-Throughout four years at CC, El Pomar Scholars work directly with Colorado College and El Pomar Foundation staff to experience professional development and career counseling as their interests evolve.
-The vast professional network the El Pomar Foundation accesses and the unique learning style CC offers challenges Scholars to think critically, work independently, and become leaders in their own communities and abroad.
+Throughout their four years at CC, El Pomar Scholars work directly with Colorado College and the El Pomar Foundation staff to experience professional development and career counseling as their interests evolve.
+The unique learning style that CC offers challenges the scholars to think critically, work independently, and become leaders both inside and outside of Colorado.
+Moreover, the vast professional network the El Pomar Foundation provides will benefit the scholars for a lifetime.

-Semi-finalists must submit a 700-word (roughly 1-2 page) essay detailing their community service and involvement in public policy by March 28th.
+Semi-finalists must submit a resume and an 800-word essay detailing their community service, involvement in public policy, and their commitment to serving the people of Colorado by March 27th.

-Finalists will be notified by March 31st and requested to come to campus for an on-campus interview on the morning of Thursday, April 7th.
-Finalists are invited to attend our Admitted Student Open House immediately after on April 7th-8th, 2016.
+Finalists will be notified by March 31st and asked to come to campus for an on-campus interview on the morning of Thursday, April 6th.
+Finalists are then invited after their interview to attend our Admitted Student Open House on April 6th-7th, 2017.

-Candidates are evaluated on the overall strength of their Colorado College admission application, leadership potential, and engagement in service/public policy activities.
+Candidates are evaluated on the overall strength of their Colorado College admission application, leadership potential, commitment to the well being of the people of Colorado, and their engagement in community service and public policy activities.

-We are proud to work closely with the El Pomar Foundation to develop scholars and leaders who are committed to excellence and service.
+We are proud to work closely with the El Pomar Foundation to develop scholars and leaders who are committed to excellence and service in the state of Colorado.
+Please contact Carly.C.Stafford@ColoradoCollege.edu with any questions.

 - Number of Recipients: 2 per academic year